bosnia student

 Evaluate the role of survivor testimony, memorialization, and civil society in transitional justice.

-Assess Dayton’s institutional design and its impact on governance, interethnic cooperation, and democratic consolidation.
+Assess Dayton’s institutional design and its effects on governance, interethnic cooperation, and democratic consolidation.

-Compare reconciliation frameworks across Sarajevo, Srebrenica, Republika Srpska, and Mostar
+Compare reconciliation frameworks across Sarajevo, Srebrenica, Republika Srpska (Zvornik), and Mostar.

 Program Structure

-Sarajevo — Final synthesis through policy labs and academic reflection.
+Sarajevo: Final synthesis through final sessions and academic reflection.

 Program Themes